futoin/specs/draft/ftn24_if_ui_flow_engine.md

 ## 1.6.
 Expiration time

 Most of processes have certain expiration time.
-The spec uses absolute timestamps, relying on assumed time synchronization of the Enclave Decices instead of timeouts, which are relative and cannot be reliably calculated in distribution systems.
+The spec uses absolute timestamps, relying on assumed time synchronization of the Enclave Devices instead of timeouts, which are relative and cannot be reliably calculated in distribution systems.

-Device action on current context expiration is to send "action" request with predefined `Expired` as action ID to receive new UI Flow instructions.
+The Device action on the current context expiration is to send "action" request with the predefined `Expired` value as the action ID to receive new UI Flow instructions.

 ## 1.7.
 Predefined Process, Screen and Action IDs